1905 All-Ireland Senior Football Championship final

-The 1905 All-Ireland Senior Football Championship Final was the eighteenth All-Ireland Final and the deciding match of the 1905 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1905 All-Ireland Senior Football Championship final was the eighteenth All-Ireland Final and the deciding match of the 1905 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 Kildare's seventeen players consisted of Clane players in the forwards and Roseberry players in the backs.
-Kildare led 0-6 to 0-1 at half-time and Jack Connolly's goal secured victory.
+Kildare led 0–6 to 0–1 at half-time, and Jack Connolly's goal secured victory.
 For the first time, the telephone was used to relay news of victory back to the winning county.